-As Bondi locals know the Grassy Knoll is the “spot” to be.
-Here, you get relaxed beach vibes, a pick of sand or grass, great cafes nearby and a stunning colourful sunset.
-The Knoll is the perfect spot for long summery Sunday afternoons.
+Bondi's Grassy Knolls offers relaxed beach vibes, a pick of sand or grass, great cafes nearby and a stunning colourful sunset.
+The Knoll is the perfect spot for those long summery Sunday afternoons.

-Here, the view from Balmain Sailing Club sweeps across Sydney Harbour.
+The view from Balmain Sailing Club sweeps across Sydney Harbour and is idyllic for sunset spotting.
 The kids will love spotting the boats bobbing along and the stunning orange ombré sunset backdrop.